 Your biometric data (digital fingerprints and photo) will be captured and you will be asked to pay the non-refundable visa fee (except in case of gratuity) and a service fee by VFS for the deposit of your visa application Once you submit your visa application, you can choose to receive your passport via courier or you can collect it at the VFS counter.

-» How much is the Schengen Visa processing fee?
 The visa-processing fee is EUR 60 (it is approximately Php 3,500 – depending on the day’s official Belgian Embassy exchange rate).
 This fee is non-refundable even if the application is unsuccessful.
 Payments are made at VFS during the submission of your application, and it is best that you have the exact amount on hand.
+(For a complete list of visa fees imposed by the Belgian Embassy, see here.
+Meanwhile, for the additional fee of VFS, it’s at Php 1,100.)

 — The purpose and length of stay in Belgium